ankouros/pTerminal/docs/usage.md

   - `key`
   - `agent`
   - `keyboard-interactive`

+The CLI test suite (`go test ./internal/sshclient`) now runs `internal/sshclient/sshclient_auth_acceptance_test.go`, which exercises every supported SSH auth method to guard against regressions.

 ## Version Information

 - Run `./bin/pterminal --version` (or `pterminal --version` if the binary is on your `$PATH`) to print the embedded version, git commit, and build timestamp without opening the UI.

+## Tray Icon

+- On Linux, pTerminal adds a tray icon (near the clock) with Show/Hide/Exit menu items.
+- Use the tray menu to hide the window without quitting or to bring it back when hidden.
+- "Exit pTerminal" opens a confirmation dialog before shutting down the app.

 ## Host Keys